-Sew a modern quilt to dress up any space!
+Sew a modern quilt, designed by Kristi Schroeder Larson, to dress up any space!
 Vanessa helps you make half-square triangles two at a time and shares tips for stress-free stripes.
 Learn to quickly hand-baste the layers, then top it off with straight-line quilting on your home sewing machine.

 Refresh your decor with two modern patchwork projects that you can finish in a weekend!
 Designer Meghan Buchanan shows you how to make a matching pillow and quilt top with only straight line sewing.
 Plus, get tips for choosing colors, assembly line sewing, and managing large projects in your machine.